sharetribe/ftw-daily/docs/customization-guide.md

 ## Customization

 There are many things that you should change in the default template, and many more that you can change.
-See the [Customization checklist](customization-checklist.md) documentation for more information.
+Read [more about FTW](README.md) and check the [Customization checklist](customization-checklist.md) documentation too before publishing your site.